Rafael-Anguiano/Rafael-Anguiano/README.md

  > Hi All ! 😁
  > I´m a Software Engineer, who is really passionate about technology and programming.
-                I have a Bachelors Degree in Computer Software Engineering, and I´m currently working as a Software Developer at Intel.
+                I have a Bachelors Degree in Computer Software Engineering.

 > I would like to work in a company where I can learn and grow as a developer, and
                 where I can contribute to the company´s success.
 I´m a fast learner, and I´m always